Infinity Wars: Plot

 In the distant past, Gamora talks to Thanos about his mortality.
 In the recent past after killing her father, Gamora can still hear his voice in her mind.
-Back in the present, Doctor Strange uses the Time Stone to heal Star-Lord and teleports Turk Barrett to another dimension, where Doctor Strange persuades Turk to hand him the Mind Stone.
+Back in the present, Doctor Strange uses the Time Stone to heal Star-Lord and teleports Turk Barrett to another dimension, where Strange persuades Turk to hand him the Mind Stone.
 The others continue their fight with Gamora who is then plagued by an apparition of Thanos.
 Captain Marvel tries to take Gamora down only to have the Reality Stone stolen from her as Gamora uses it to fool the Avengers into thinking that the two swapped places.
-Captain America sees through the deception after Doctor Strange restrains the fake Captain Marvel.
-Gamora uses the Reality Stone to partially fuse Captain America and Doctor Strange, gets the Mind Stone and the Time Stone, and beheads Adam Warlock.
+Captain America sees through the deception after Strange restrains the fake Captain Marvel.
+Gamora uses the Reality Stone to partially fuse Captain America and Strange, gets the Mind Stone and the Time Stone, and beheads Adam Warlock.
 She then uses the Time Stone to freeze time so that she can steal the Space Stone from Black Widow before claiming the Soul Stone.
 Gamora opens the portal to Soul World where she merges with her elderly counterpart.
 As Gamora plans to rebalance the Soul Stone so that Devondra can feed, Loki arrives with Flowa and offers his counsel to Gamora.

 Using the Mind Stone, Gamora reads Loki's mind and learns of his visit to the God's Quarry.
 She sets out to investigate the boundary at the Quarry of Creation.
 To neutralize any opposition and to feed Devondra, Gamora traps the Soul World's inhabitants in a pocket dimension called Warp World.
 This pocket dimension merges some of the characters into one individual: Iron Man and Thor are merged into Iron Hammer, Captain America and Doctor Strange are merged into Soldier Supreme, Scarlet Witch and X-23 are merged into Weapon Hex, Spider-Man and Moon Knight are merged into Arachknight, and Black Panther and Ghost Rider are merged into Ghost Panther.
 Gamora travels with Flowa to the God's Quarry and begins to dig into the Quarry of Creation.
 It is revealed that Gamora has trapped Loki in the Soul Stone where he tries to enlist a hybrid of Wolverine and Emma Frost called Diamond Patch to find Adam Warlock and prevent the end of the world and Warp World.